Crying Out for Me

-official single on October 31, 2007, it peaked at number 33 on the US Billboard Hot 100, becoming the album's highest-charting single in the United States.
+"Crying Out for Me" peaked at number 33 on the US Billboard Hot 100, becoming the album's highest-charting single in the United States.

 Background

 "Crying Out for Me" was written by Jasper Cameron and Polow da Don for Mario's third studio album Go (2007).
 Production on the track was overseen by the latter, while Cameron also served as a vocal producer.
 Mario elaborated on "Crying Out for Me" in an interview with hhnlive.com in 2007: "This record is special because when Polow was making the track, it's a very musical, layered track.
 There's sounds that come in towards the end of the song that's not really in the top of the song, so it just helps to tell the story.
 The record talks about how you could be with somebody or know somebody for so long that it gets to a certain point in the relationship where y'all start feeling for each other.
 I talk about how I can hear her heart crying out for me."